parisd/prime-number-api/README.md

 The project is build using maven.
 All tests will be run as part of the maven ```mvn clean install``` lifecycle (reports can be found in the target directory).
 This will generate an executable jar in the target directory and in your user;s .m2.

 # Example Calls
-Below is an example call for both JSON and XML:
+Below is an example call for no Accept header, as well as "application/json" and "application/xml" Accept headers.

 ## No Accept Header
 ```